007hillman/ImageTool/README.md

 	export CONSUMER_SECRET="enter your twitter consumer secret here" export ACCESS_TOKEN="enter your access token here"
 	export ACCESS_TOKEN_SECRET="enter your access token secret here"
+- install libraries tweepy and google image download with commands: pip install google_images_download pip install tweepy
+- If you don't enter an image path ( a value for -i) the tool is going to redirect you to a google search and demand you put in a search query.
+hint: to search for better quality images, add hd to your query